CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

    - Update the previously created GitHub secret with the following value:
       - **SQLPASSWORD:** ADO.NET (SQL authentication) connection string of `productsdb` SQL database.

    - In the GitHub repository, navigate to  **.github/workflow** where you will be able to find the yaml workflow **contoso-traders-app-deployment**.
-Run the workflow, this workflow should deploy the application to Azure.
+Run the workflow; this workflow should deploy the application to Azure.

 4. **Test the application and perform rolling updates:**
    - Navigate to the Azure Portal and check the application status using Azure Endpoint.